juanluisbaptiste/docker-otrs/README.md

 ##### Enabling debug mode

 If you are having issues starting up the containers you can set `OTRS_DEBUG=yes` to print a more verbose container startup output.
 It will also install some tools to aid with troubleshooting like _telnet_ and _dig_.

+## Consulting & Support

+Do you need help setting your OTRS ticketing system or configuring it to match your organization's needs ?
+I also offer consulting services, drop me a line at: juancho _at_ juanbaptiste dot tech